Igorkowalski94/eslint-plugin-project-structure/README.md

 - Rules for exported selectors, selectors in the root of the file and nested/all selectors in the file.
 They can be used together in combination.
 - Prohibit the use of given selectors in a given file.
 For example, `**/*.consts.ts` files can only contain variables, `**/*.types.ts` files can only contain enums, interfaces and types.
 - Enforcing a maximum of one main function/class per file.
+- The ability to set a specific limit on the occurrence of certain selectors in the root of a given file.
 - Inheriting the filename as the selector name.
 Option to add your own prefixes/suffixes, change the case, or remove parts of the filename.
 - Selector name regex validation.
 - Build in case validation.